microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 If IS_QVGA_MONO is 0 then training input images will be 640x640 and RGB.
 If IS_QVGA_MONO is 1 then training input images will be 320x320 and converted to monochrome.

+Input images for training models are cropped and reshaped to square to maintain consistency with [S3FD](https://arxiv.org/abs/1708.05237).
+However testing can be done on any size of images, thus we resize testing input image size to have area equal to VGA (640x480)/QVGA (320x240), so that aspect ratio is not changed.

 The architecture RPool_Face_QVGA_monochrome is for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.

 ## Test
 There are two modes of testing the trained model -- the evaluation mode to generate bounding boxes for a set of sample images, and the test mode to compute statistics like mAP scores.